The Top 25 Historic Ways To Control God's People (text first 5.24.14, tweaked Oct. 2019)

 It begins with the a group of church leaders in the late first century that "knew better" in Ephesus.
 When we know better we often faith less.
 We best "trust in God and lean not on our own understanding."
 (Proverbs3,5)

-So, the risen Jesus is compelled to stand in for John the Revelator, in John's forced absence from Ephesus.
-John likely was a church leader in the pre-eminant regional church at Ephesus, the first church to whom Jesus prophesies.
-So the risen Jesus stands in the midst of these seven churches of Asia Minor to give crucial guidance for the valid transition into second generation Christianity, that will speak for all subsequent generations.
+So, the risen Jesus is compelled to stand in for John the Revelator in his forced absence from Ephesus.
+John likely was a church leader in this pre-eminant regional church, the first church to whom Jesus prophesies.
+So the risen Jesus stands in the midst of these seven churches of Asia Minor to give crucial guidance for the valid transition into second generation Christianity, that speaks for all subsequent generations.
 1and2Timothy are also about Ephesus and the smooth transition from first into second generation Christianity.

 Jesus, the risen Lord and prophet gives the prophet John The Revelator seven words, to seven churches, the very first one to Ephesus about the first scourge plaguing this transition between first and second generation Christianity, Nicolaitanism (2,6 and 15), whereby a professional religious class, tries to dominate the people.

-There's a tension, and a choice right there in the chief Apostolic battleground of Ephesus, post honeymoon, between knowing better, which is man's knowledge, and a faith that confidently acts on the written promises of God and the core Christian gospel.
+There's a tension, and a choice right here in this chief second generation Apostolic battleground of Ephesus, post honeymoon, between knowing better, which is man's knowledge, and a faith that confidently acts on the written promises of God and the core of the Christian gospel.

 Are we going to know better, get all legalistic and clerical, or have a bible faith, a faith in the whole gospel?
 The way we answer this question has always been and is still now really important.
-If we answer the "Nicolaitan way," man's selfish way, we careen off course right quick or trundle down the path of law-like tradition, of joining church and state, of gatekeeper creeds enforced by pseudo gatekeepers, of worldy compromise, that leads to empire, or absent empire, pastorianity-priestianity or prosperianity will do.
+If we answer the "Nicolaitan way," man's selfish way, we careen off course right quick or trundle down the path of non biblical hierarchy and law-like tradition, of joining church and state, of gatekeeper creeds enforced by pseudo and extraneous gatekeepers, of worldy compromise that leads to empire, or absent empire any old pastorianity-priestianity -preacheranity-prosperianity-churchianity will do!

-All these ocurrences in the history of the church have one thing in common- leaders control the people with man made decrees for the benefit of the leaders.
-This is Nocolaitanism.
+All these ill conceived traditions in the history of the church have one thing in common- leaders who selfishly control God's people with man made decrees for the benefit, power, and control, of themsleves for themselves and those close to them.
+This is Nicolaitanism, literally per the Greek dominating-controlling the people.

-But we, having read the book of Revelation, reject this outright and instead we humbly stand on the promises and walk the road of the whole bible, Hebrew Scriptures too, of the whole gospel (what it takes to be saved).
+But we, having read the book of Revelation, and reject this false doctrine outright and instead we humbly stand on the promises and walk the salvation road of the whole bible, Hebrew Scriptures too, of the whole gospel and what it takes to be saved and serve after God's heart.
 The whole Christian gospel includes personal and church witness, shared responsibility for mission, and individual freedom for all inside the church and outside it.
-Only on this freedom road can we avoid capture and conquering by the Nicolaitans past, present and future.
+Only wityh this freedom road gospel can we avoid capture and conquering by the ever present Nicolaitans past, present and future.

 Fooling Even The Elect

-Even the signs and wonders of false christs and prophets is a notable form of Nicolaitanism, of controlling people.
+Even the signs and wonders of false christs and false prophets and false teachers are notable forms of Nicolaitanism, of controlling people.

 But Psalm129,4 promises us "But the Lord is righteous; he has cut me free from the cords of the wicked."
-Whatever form of Nicolaitanism is being used, hierarchy or politics, or charlatan healers and prophets, or compromise with the world and the local strongman, it all adds up to controlling God's people.
+Whatever form of Nicolaitanism is being used, hierarchy or politics, or charlatan healers and charlatan prophets, and all who buddy up with the world and the local strongman, it all adds up to controlling God's people.

 But the Apostle Paul said "For freedom Christ has set us free."
 (Galatians5,1).
-We're not buying any form of Nicolaitanism, whether it's subtle or overt, past present or future.
+We're not buying any form of Nicolaitanism past present and future, whether it's subtle or overt, gets results and runs a good business, or falls on its face

 When the son sets us free we are free indeed!